Our response to COVID-19

 We continue our routine immunisation work with renewed energy, to mitigate this risk where possible during the second wave.
 We are coordinating closely with our state government partners, ensuring that our programmes are delivered in line with vaccination service availability.
 We also plan to send an across-the-board ‘catch-up’ message when the second wave subsides, to all users whose children were due a vaccine during this period, to help those who missed out for any reason during this time to catch up with their vaccine schedule.

-We are sending mass SMS messages to support those giving home care to loved ones with COVID-19.
-Our current focus is on proning - a medically recommended, evidence-based technique which improves oxygen saturation by lying the patient on their stomach, improving the ventilation-perfusion ratio in the lungs.
-This requires no equipment and saves lives.
+We have sent mass SMS messages to support those giving home care to loved ones with COVID-19.
+These focused on proning - a medically recommended, evidence-based technique which improves oxygen saturation by lying the patient on their stomach, improving the ventilation-perfusion ratio in the lungs.
+Proning requires no equipment and saves lives.